The Henderson

 The Henderson is a skyscraper in Central, Hong Kong.
-The 36-storey building rises to a height of 190 metres (623 feet).
+The 36-story building rises to a height of 190 metres (623 feet).
 It was designed by Zaha Hadid Architects.
 The site at 2 Murray Road was reportedly the world's most expensive plot, worth US$3 billion, when it was purchased by developer Henderson Land Development in 2017, leading to the demolition of the car park at the site.
 Construction began in 2019 and was completed in 2024.

-As of May 2024, 60% of its lettable space is occupied.
-Some notable tenants include British auction house Christie's, the CPP Investment Board, Audemars Piguet and Carlyle.
-The Henderson had an occupancy rate of about 80% as of Mar 2025.
-On 7 June 2024, The Henderson welcomed its first batch of tenants.
+The Henderson's occupancy rate reached 90% as of January 2026, with multinational companies and financial institutions among its notable tenants, including: global alternative investment firm Point72; secondary private assets market investor Coller Capital; global growth equity firm General Atlantic; hedge fund firm Aeonea; investment management company Cohen & Steers; law firm Akin Gump Strauss Hauer & Feld LLP; Japanese law firm Nishimura & Asahi; luxury watchmaker Audemars Piguet; and art and luxury auction house Christie's.

 History

 The Murray Road Project was named "The Henderson" by Henderson Land.
 At the time of its purchase in 2017, the site had attained a record for the highest value of land in the world.
 This super Grade-A office tower covers 465,000 square feet.